omerlux/NN_Digit_Recognition_Part1/README.md

 2. L2.
 3. Early stopping - no-improment-in-n epochs will stop the learning.
 4. Early stopping - no-improment-in-n will decrese learning rate until eta is eta/128.
 (After that the learning will stop)
-5. Weights constraints - limited to range (-1,1)
+5. Weights constraints - limited to range of +-lambda.
+6. Confidence penalty - lingering the last cost in the cost function - Cost = (new cost) - lambda * (last cost).

 Results are in "Few Tests.pdf".